Arthur-Amarante-svg/Jogo-da-Forca/README.md

 ### Licença:

-Este projeto está licenciado sob a MIT License - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a MIT License